SimVascular/simvascular.github.io/documentation/svfsiplus/overview/finite_element_method/readme.md

 The finite element method (FEM) is used to numerically solve transient PDEs governing the behavior of a physical system in two or three space dimensions.
 FEM approximates the geometry of a physical domain by subdividing it into a collection of discrete finite elements called a finite element mesh.
-The finite elements are used numerical interpolation to approximate field variables
-(e.g. velocity) within a geometric region of a physical system.
+The finite elements use numerical interpolation to approximate field variables (e.g. velocity) within a geometric region of a physical system.
 Elements can be implemented using a combination of linear, quadratic, and cubic interpolating polynomials.